MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 3. Review and accept the Oracle license agreement, then select **Download ODAC1931_x64.zip**.

 4. You'll be asked to sign in to your Oracle account.
-This account might be different from your Oracle Cloud account, so be sure to enter the correct username and password.
+This account might be different from your Oracle Cloud account, so be sure to enter the correct user name and password.

    The Oracle ODAC OUI zip file is then downloaded to your Windows default download location.